-complex solution will suit a lawyer's client that is the rule the lawyer will suggest, regardless of the overall effect on the law.
+effect on the law.
 The sum total of each of these individual case decisions in favor of complexity snowball across the system leading naturally to entropy.

 Complexity is not, however, generally good for society as a whole, or legal clients specifically.
-Nevertheless, because of informational asymmetry and agency costs clients are not usually in a position to advocate for a simple result over more complexity in any given case, let alone across the law in general.
-Moreover, note the unique nature of the collective action problem.
+Nevertheless, because of informational asymmetry and agency costs clients are not usually in a position to advocate for a simple result over more complexity in any given case, let alone across the law in general.40 Moreover, note the unique nature of the collective action problem.
 On the whole, complexity is a great detriment to the purchasers of legal services.
-But on an individual basis, complexity can be a client's best friend, especially if an able lawyer utilizes that complexity towards a better individual case result.
-Thus it is not just that an individual incentive towards sloth overwhelms a group benefit: in legal complexity the individual choice in favor of complexity actually carries an individual benefit.
+But on an individual basis, complexity can be a client's best friend, especially if an able lawyer utilizes that complexity towards a better individual case result.41 Thus it is not just that an individual incentive towards sloth overwhelms a group benefit: in legal complexity the individual choice in favor of complexity actually carries benefits to each individual client.